US election: Donald Trump chose Amy Coney Barrett days after Ruth Bader Ginsburg's death

 Barrett lists a net worth of US$2.5 million, including US$1.6 million in securities and more than US$500,000 in real estate.
 Liabilities include US$102,000 in mortgages and more than US$44,000 in tuitions.
 She reports US$31,000 cash on hand.

-Leading Democrats say Barrett should not hear any cases about the presidential election because her nomination is the first in US history to come so close to one, with early voting underway.
+Leading Democrats say Barrett should not hear any cases about the presidential election because her nomination is the first in US history to come so close to one, with early voting under way.
 But Republicans said Barrett, if confirmed, should absolutely be involved.

 Senator Ted Cruz, R-Texas, said that's "the entire reason" why the Senate should rush to fill the vacant seat — "so that the Supreme Court can resolve any cases that arise in the wake of the election".

 Democrats are confronting the limits of their power as they fight against the nomination.
 Some have said they won't meet with Barrett, who is expected to be confirmed for the seat held by Ginsburg by the end of October.
-No Democrats met with her today.
+No Democrats met her today.

 Ginsburg, who died September 18 at the age of 87, was buried Tuesday in a private service at Arlington National Cemetery.